There are hundreds of thousands of spiritual blogs online.

 - Write on Yoga: Write on Yoga surprisingly writes on yoga.
 In her writings she gives all manner of insight into yoga for mothers.
 She also helps yoga instructors on organising classes.

 - Ashtanga Yoga Gainesville: This is the blog of yoga practitioner and teacher Christine.
 It’s packed full of informative and entertaining articles on the yoga lifestyle.
+One of the best spiritual blogs.

 - Curvy Yoga: Curvy Yoga is about yoga for people with curves and is written by Anna, who discusses the ways yoga can be used to create a healthy and positive lifestyle.